exakat/php-dictionary/dictionary/stream.ini.rst

 Streams are a generalisation of the notion of files.
 Just like files, they can be opened, read, written and closed.

-Unlike files, they may be a lot of things : archive, compressed data, sockets, other programs, etc. They also may not support all the range of features of files.
+Unlike files, they may be a lot of things: archive, compressed data, sockets, other programs, etc. They also may not support all the range of features of files.

 PHP offers native functions to create, configure, filter streams and process their data.